quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Loss Detection and Congestion Control {#migration-cc}

 The capacity available on the new path might not be the same as the old path.
-Packets sent on the old path SHOULD NOT contribute to the state of the congestion control and RTT estimation on the new path.
-If it is using a single congestion controller and round-trip time estimator, the client SHOULD reset them prior to sending any non-probing packets from a new local address.
+Packets sent on the old path SHOULD NOT contribute to congestion control or RTT estimation for the new path.

-After successful validation of the client's new address, the server SHOULD reset its congestion controller and round-trip time estimator prior to sending any further non-probing packets.
+On confirming a peer's ownership of its new address, an endpoint SHOULD immediately reset the congestion controller and round-trip time estimator for the new path.

 An endpoint MUST NOT return to the send rate used for the previous path unless it is reasonably sure that the previous send rate is valid for the new path.